Fishing Safaris – Lake Victoria

 Lake Victoria Sport Fishing Rates

 Use of fishing speedboat, fuel, lunch (where appropriate), reasonable quantity of hot and cold drinks, services of local fishing guide/gilly and fishing equipment for trolling for up to 4 persons on board.
-International 2016 prices from $US 125 per Half Day, $US 125 per Full Day (based on 4 people in a boat).
+International 2020 prices from $113 Half Day and $185 Full day….. per person (based on 4 on board).
 Special discounted rates offered to East African Residents – please enquire further.